Josiah-Adesola/Covid-19-Dashboard/README.md

 This is a very interesting project, I was able to cull out insights easily.

-1. We had less death cases to confirmed cases.
+1. We had fewer death cases than confirmed cases.

 2. USA, INDIA, BRAZIL, FRANCE and UK are the countries with the top cases sadly.

-3. We had more cases in 2021 than 2020.
+3. We had more cases in 2021 than in 2020.

-4. India championed for the highest recovered cases, that's worthy of note.
+4. India championed the highest recovered cases, that's worthy of note.

-5. US, Brazil, Inida, Mexico, Russia had the highest date numbers sadly.
+5. US, Brazil, India, Mexico, and Russia had the highest date numbers sadly.

-6. We had the highest confirmed cases in May, and the lowest in January, maybe the weather could be a factor.
+6. North Korea had the lowest confirmed case

-7. North Korea had the lowerst confirmed case
+7. We had the highest confirmed cases in May, and the lowest in January, maybe the weather could be a factor.

 ![image](https://user-images.githubusercontent.com/59745353/174591091-0df1bd68-3741-4e9e-ab41-e9571537c11b.png)